cdutboy928/notes/git/git.md

             master merges with remote master
         Local ref configured for 'git push':
             master pushes to master (up to date)
 It lists the URL for the remote repository as well as the tracking branch information.
-The command helpfully tells you that if you're on the master branch and you run `git pull`, it will automatically merge in the maste branch on the remote after it fetches all the remote references.
+The command helpfully tells you that if you're on the master branch and you run `git pull`, it will automatically merge in the master branch on the remote after it fetches all the remote references.
 It also lists all the remote references it has pulled down.
 That is a simple example you're likely to encounter.
 When you're using Git more heavily, however, you may see more information from `git remtoe show`:

         $ git remote show origin